scrabbletank/farhome-rules/monstroustreasure.md

  | **Defense:** | 2/4 | **AP:** | 14 |
  | **Wounds:** | 16 | **Challenge:** | 20 |
  | **Move/Sprint:** | 4/6 | **Size:** | Large |
+___
 |STR|DEX|STA|INT|WIL|CHA|
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |6/4|4/4|3/1|-2/0|0/0|-1/0|

 ___

 ***Demonic Resistance.*** This creature has _Resistance 1_ against lightning, fire, and cold damage.
-Effects that Daze, Stun, and Slow end at the end of its turn.
+Effects that Daze, Stun, or Paralyze require 2 criticals in their roll to affect this creature.

 **Actions**

-***Bite.*** *Melee Attack:* 6 AP, 4/1/1/0/0</br>On hit deals 2/2 in piercing damage.
+***Bite.*** *Melee Attack:* 6 AP, 4/1/1/0/0 - On hit deals 2/2 in piercing damage.

-***Impale.*** *Maneuver, Melee Attack:* 7 AP, 4/2/1/0/0</br>On hit deals 3/0 in piercing damage, restraining the creature on a critical.
+***Impale.*** *Maneuver, Melee Attack:* 7 AP, 4/2/1/0/0 - On hit deals 3/0 in piercing damage, restraining the creature on a critical.
 The restrained creature can spend 5 AP on their turn to attempt to free themselves, making a Strength save against this creatures raw Strength.
 On success they are no longer restrained.

-***Charge.*** *Maneuver, Special Attack:* 8 AP, Range 5, 3/2/1/0/0</br>The Iber demon charges in a line, trampling all creatures it passes through.
+***Charge.*** *Maneuver, Special Attack:* 8 AP, Range 5, 3/2/1/0/0 - The Iber demon charges in a line, trampling all creatures it passes through.
 Creatures hit make a Dexterity or Strength save against this roll, taking 1/2 in bludgeoning damage on a fail.

 #### Naga
  | | | | |